Semi-stable models for some unitary Shimura varieties over ramified primes: Introduction

 Let us mention here that we can obtain similar results for the Shimura varieties ${\rm Sh}_{\mathbf{K}'}(G, X)$ where $\mathbf{K}' = K^p K^\circ$ (see \S \ref{Shimura}).
 (Recall that $ K^\circ$ is the parahoric connected component of the stabilizer $K$.)
 Also, we can apply these results to obtain regular (formal) models of the corresponding Rapoport-Zink spaces.

 Let us now explain the lay-out of the paper.
 In \S \ref{Prelim}, we recall the definitions of certain variants of local models for ramified unitary groups.
-In \S \ref{AffineChart}, we give explicit equations that describe the affine chart $\U$ of the \textit{splitting model} $ \mathcal{M}$ for a general signature $(r,s)$.
-For the rest of the paper we assume $(r,s)= (2,n-2)$.
+In \S \ref{AffineChart}, we give explicit equations that describe the affine chart $\U$ of the \textit{splitting model} $ \mathcal{M}$ for a general signature $(r,s)$ and we also show that $\mathcal{G}$-translates of $\U$ cover $\mathcal{M}$.
+For the rest of the paper we assume $(r,s)= (n-2,2)$.
 In \S \ref{BlowUp}, we construct the semi-stable resolution $\rho: \U^{\rm bl} \rightarrow \U$ of the affine chart $\U$.
 In \S \ref{Resol}, we show that ${\rm M}^{\rm bl}$ has semi-stable reduction by using the results of \S \ref{BlowUp} and the structure of local models.
 In \S \ref{Shimura}, we apply the above results to construct regular integral models for the corresponding Shimura varieties.

 {\bf Acknowledgements:} I thank G. Pappas for his valuable comments, insights and corrections on a preliminary version of this article.
-I also thank B. Howard and K. Madapusi Pera for useful suggestions.
+I also thank B. Howard and K. Madapusi Pera for useful suggestions and the referee for their careful reading that lead to several corrections.